neutrinojs/neutrino/docs/migration-guide.md

 - **BREAKING CHANGE** `@neutrinojs/html-loader` used by the web-related presets now parse URLs defined in link tags in the HTML template [#943](https://github.com/neutrinojs/neutrino/pull/943).
+- **BREAKING CHANGE** `@neutrinojs/html-template` now uses a custom template instead of one provided by [html-webpack-template](https://github.com/jaketrent/html-webpack-template), which supports a smaller set of options but better html-webpack-plugin integration.
+You can override with your own template for more in-depth customization of this template and its content [#1049](https://github.com/neutrinojs/neutrino/pull/1049).
 - **BREAKING CHANGE** The `@neutrinojs/hot` [#981](https://github.com/neutrinojs/neutrino/pull/981) and `@neutrinojs/env`
 [#983](https://github.com/neutrinojs/neutrino/pull/983) middleware have been removed and their relevant functionality is now configured directly by its previously-consuming presets.